awsdocs/amazon-athena-user-guide/doc_source/athena-prebuilt-data-connectors.md

 This section lists prebuilt Athena data source connectors that you can use to query a variety of data sources external to Amazon S3\.
 To use a connector in your Athena queries, configure it and deploy it to your account\.

 **Note**
-To use this feature in preview, you must create an Athena workgroup named `AmazonAthenaPreviewFunctionality` and join that workgroup\.
-For more information, see [Managing Workgroups](workgroups-create-update-delete.md)\.
+To use the Amazon Athena Federated Query feature, set your workgroup to Athena engine version 2\.
+For steps, see [Changing Athena Engine Versions](engine-versions-changing.md)\.

 See the following topics for more information:
 + For information about deploying an Athena data source connector, see [Deploying a Connector and Connecting to a Data Source](connect-to-a-data-source-lambda.md)\.